offbeat-dev/storybook-msw-addon/README.md

 ## Features

-- Up to date with current MSW version (2.1.0)
+- Up to date with MSW version (2.2.8)

 ## Installing and Setup